glebzlat/Polygen/docs/docs/language-reference.md

 ## Part

-Part consists of multiple components, where the most of the components are optional.
+Parts consist of multiple components, most of which are optional.
 Optional components are followed by the question mark.

 ```text
 Part <- Cut?
 MetaName?
 Lookahead?
 Primary Quantifier?